Geometric quantum discord for two-qubit X-states: General X-states

-In conclusion, if the CCS for a two-qubit X-state $\rho_X$ is unique, then the corresponding optimal measurement is $(0,0,1)$ or $(\cos\psi,\sin\psi,0)$ with $\psi$ fixed.
-On the other hand, if the corresponding optimal measurement is $(0,0,1)$ or $(\cos\psi,\sin\psi,0)$ with a unique $\psi$, there are always exist a X-state CCS for $\rho$ and the corresponding Bures GQD is given by Eq.(\ref{eq12}).
+In conclusion, we have the following main theorem. \begin{thm} For two qubit X state, if the optimal measurement of the corresponding quantum state discrimination task is $(0,0,1)$ or $(\cos\psi,\sin\psi,0)$ with a unique $\psi$, then there always exist an X-state CCS for $\rho$ and Bures distance of discord is